 That dark walnut stain may have been a good idea 10 years ago, but styles change.
 If you want to remove the stain to match a lighter decor scheme, you need to remove the finish first.
 You have several options for removing the stain, from chemical furniture stain remover to sanding.
 The type of removal method depends on the type of finish and your personal preferences.

 Use Solvents or Wood Stripper

 If the stained wood has a finish, it's either shellac, lacquer or some kind of varnish.
-Often, the easiest way to remove a thin lacquer or shellac finish is to wipe it off with lacquer thinner -- for lacquer -- or denatured alcohol for shellac.
+Often, the easiest way to remove a thin lacquer or shellac finish is to wipe it off with lacquer thinner for lacquer or denatured alcohol for shellac.
 You may also be able to sand it off without much trouble.

 Sanding Out the Stain

-Mixing a Chlorine Wood Bleach
+Mix Chlorine Wood Bleach

 Make a strong chlorine wood bleach by using calcium hypochlorite, which is used for chlorinating swimming pools.
 Mix a saturated solution by adding crystals to water until no more of the crystals dissolve.
-Chlorine bleach isn't effective for removing pigment stains, but you may have some success if you bleach these with two-part wood bleach; the two parts are hydrogen peroxide and sodium hydroxide.
-Two-part bleach comes as a kit that usually includes instructions for that specific product.
+Chlorine bleach isn't effective for removing pigment stains, but you may have some success if you bleach these types of stains with two-part wood bleach.
+The two parts are hydrogen peroxide and sodium hydroxide.
+Two-part bleach comes as a kit that includes instructions for that specific product.
 Always follow the instructions exactly for safe use.